jccsvq/mesomath/docs/source/progs/metrotable.md

     1 yard 2 feet 5 inches -> 65

-## Installation
+## Running `metrotable`

->You need to edit the `metrotable.py` script and change line 7 so that instead of `/home/jesus/Nextcloud/MesoMath` the `sys.path` argument points to the absolute path of <u>your `MesoMath` installation directory</u>.

-    #!/usr/bin/env -S python3
-    '''Printing of metrological tables'''

-    # Change the `sys.path.append` argument to the absolute path of the directory
-    # containing the `mesomath` module ( your installation directory).
-    import sys, argparse
-    sys.path.append("/home/jesus/Nextcloud/MesoMath")  # <- change this

-After this, you can invoke the script as:
+If you [installed](installation)  `MesoMath` using `pip`, `pipx` or `hatch`, you only have to issue:

+    $ metrotable
+    Nothing to do, exiting!
-    $ python3 metrotable.py
+    $

-If nothing happens and you're returned to the prompt, all is well.
-You can now try
+The output: "Nothing to do, exiting!" indicates that `metrotable` is there, but you haven't told it what to do.
+You can try also:

+    $ python -m mesomath.metrotable

+to run `metrotable`.
+Let us now try:

-    $ python3 metrotable.py -h
+    $ metrotable -h

 or, if you prefer long options:

-    $ python3 metrotable.py --help
+    $ metrotable --help

-to get a long list of short and long options:
+to get a listing of short and long options:

     usage: metrotable [-h] [-t {L,Lh,S,V,C,W,SysG,SysS}] [-m MIN] [-M MAX] [-i INCREMENT] [-w WIDTH] [-f FORCE] [-x {1,2,3,4}] [-n]